daniel-chou-rainho/e3ui/README.md

 ## Usage

-To start the application, simply run the following command in your terminal:
+To start the application, simply run the following command in your terminal with administrative privileges:

 ```python
 python main.py